enfp personality type

 They Have a Deep Respect for Others

-Closely intertwined with their value system is the ENFP’s respect for the individuality of other people.
-One of the reasons why ENFPs are so well-liked is that they allow other people to be who they truly are.
-They accept and value people as individuals, and they even hold the needs of the individual above the needs of the group.
-They believe that everyone has a right to be themselves, and they are very tolerant and accepting.
 ENFPs strongly dislike being controlled by others, and they do not control other people.
-They might even become intensely angry when they see people being controlled or suppressed.
-They will certainly become angry when people harshly criticize or try to control them.
-Unfortunately, ENFPs often leave this anger unexpressed because they don’t want to hurt others by directing that anger towards them.
+They can be angered when they see people being controlled or suppressed.
+They will certainly become irritable when people harshly criticize or try to control them.
+ENFPs often leave this anger unexpressed because they don’t want to hurt others by directing that anger towards them.
+This can lead to repressed irritation, turn inward.

 They are Intensely Emotional

-ENFPs are intensely emotional people.
-They are intuitive, sensitive, and consider feelings to be something that everyone should respect and express.
-This trait can actually cause people with the ENFP personality type a good deal of stress.
-They focus on the meaning behind other people’s words and actions, and they see life as a large puzzle with many inter-connected complexities.
-ENFPs attempt to use their perceptions of people and the world as a basis for their decisions, and this exposes them to emotional turbulence.
-Their emotional sensitivity therefore becomes subject to the unstable nature of the world around them, which can threaten their otherwise self-confident and enthusiastic personality.
-But when they have this under control, an ENFP’s emotional enthusiasm can be inspiring and motivating for those around them.
+ENFPs use their perceptions of people and the world as a basis for their decisions, and this exposes them to emotional turbulence.
+Their emotional sensitivity becomes subject to the unstable nature of the world around them, which can threaten their otherwise self-confident and enthusiastic personality.
+When they have this under control, however, an ENFP’s emotional enthusiasm can be inspiring and motivating for those around them.

 They Need Balance